QuantEcon/lecture-python-intro/in-work/cobweb.md

 ts_price_plot_adaptive(m, 5, 30)
 ```

-We observe that if $\alpha=1$, the Adaptive Expectation is just Naive Expectation.
-Further decreasing the value of $\alpha$, shifts more weight to the previous spot prices and converges quickly.
+Note that if $\alpha=1$, then adaptive expectations are just naive expectation.

+Decreasing the value of $\alpha$ shifts more weight to the previous
-TODO: @jstac above
+expectations, which stabilizes expected prices.

+This increased stability can be seen in the figures.

 +++